Approximation of diffeomorphisms for quantum state transfers: Introduction

 The idea of using flows of control-affine systems for diffeomorphism approximation was proposed by \cite{agrachev-sarychev3}, and it has been a cornerstone for recent developements on the mathematical foundations of Machine Learning \cite{scagliotti2023normalizing,agrachev_letrouit}.
 Here, we pursue an approach similar to that proposed in \cite{scagliotti}.
 That is, the diffeomorphism approximation task was formulated as an infinite-dimensional optimal control problem in ${\rm Diff}^0(\R^d)$.
 Moreover, aiming to have a numerically tractable problem, in \cite{scagliotti} the author employed $\Gamma$-convergence arguments for reducing the original infinite-dimensional state space setting to an optimal control problem concerning the simultaneous steering of a finite (large enough) ensemble of points.

-For the sake of simplicity, here we design explicit control laws for $d=1$, and for specific but relevant state transfers of \eqref{eq:schro}-\eqref{eq:rotor} (namely, from the ground to one of the first excited states, and from the ground to a highly oscillating state).
-However, similar methods could in theory be applied in any dimension $d$ and for arbitrary state transfers.
+For the sake of simplicity, here we design explicit control laws for specific but relevant state transfers of \eqref{eq:rotor} (namely, from the ground to one of the first excited states, and from the ground to a highly oscillating state), posed on $\T$.
+However, similar methods could in theory be applied for arbitrary state transfers, and for similar Schrödinger equations posed on $\T^d, d> 1$.

+A natural further question concerns the genericity of the control potentials $W_1,\dots,W_m$ leading to small-time approximate controllability (such a genericity problem was solved for large-time approximate controllability in \cite{MS-generic}, and was also recently studied in the context of neural networks \cite{agrachev_letrouit}): this will be the subject of future investigation.